bettermusic/ChordSheetJS/README.md

 <a name="Paragraph"></a>

 ## Paragraph
-Represents a paragraph of lines in a chord sheet
+Represents a paragraph of lines in a chord chart

 **Kind**: global class